Avandelta/Statera/SECURITY.md

 To report a vulnerability, follow these steps:

-1. Contact with developers team.
+1. Contact with a developers team.
 2. Report a vulnerability.